 Disclaimer: I don't own these characters, and I make no money from this work of fiction!

 "It's the chemical analysis of the stone fragment I brought back from the site," Dr. Westphalen answered, hugging the clipboard to her chest.
 "It appears to contain traces of material that don't match anything we've yet discovered on Earth.
 The fossil record indicates that it's been embedded in the rock face for roughly 250 million years.
-It looks like we've found a piece of a meteorite that fell to earth that long ago, but its chemical makeup isn't like anything we've seen before.
+It looks like we've found a piece of a meteorite that fell to Earth at that time, but its chemical makeup isn't like anything we've seen before.
 It's new.
 It's different."

 "It's out of our jurisdiction," Bridger reminded her.

 He was right, and she knew it.
-SeaQuest was primarily a scientific research vessel, but her realm was the water and the mysteries it held hidden in its depths.
+SeaQuest was primarily a scientific research vessel, but her realm was the water and the mysteries it held within its depths.
 What had caught Dr. Westphalen's interest was a discovery made by archaeologists situated in Greenland, seeking the remains of a Viking settlement.
-Their discovery of a veritable fossil treasure trove had led to an influx of palaeontologists and geologists and the like and, shortly thereafter, the meteorite had been discovered.
-The news that it contained elements unlike even those found in other meteorites had spread, and it hadn't been very long after that that Bridger had learned that Dr. Westphalen hadn't always wanted to pursue a career in biochemistry and did, in fact, still nurse a childhood interest in astronomy, albeit not very actively.
+Their discovery of a veritable fossil treasure trove had led to an influx of palaeontologists and geologists and the like.
+Within the week, the meteorite had been discovered.
+The news that it contained elements unlike even those found in other meteorites had spread, and it was shortly thereafter that Bridger had learned that Dr. Westphalen hadn't always wanted to pursue a career in biochemistry and did, in fact, nurse a childhood interest in astronomy, albeit not very actively.

 But this wasn't a case of right or wrong, of life or death.
 It was just a case of interest.
 There was nothing he knew of that was stopping her from taking a shore leave and pursuing this on her own time.
 It wasn't just that she was saving that time to spend with her family; it was something else, and Bridger, for one, had no idea what that was.
 He doubted that he was imagining it, but he couldn't rule out the possibility that she herself was imagining some unknown reason, or a strange sense of duty to seaQuest herself, that was keeping her from going.